oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**Calendar**

-- In APEX you add a chart region to your page using Page Designer?
+- In APEX you add a chart region to your page using Page Designer.
+True or False?

 	**True**